the-rxn/Monitoring-and-profiling-of-C.-MSP-lab-4/README.md

 ## Results:

 ### Memory leak
-1. So, after using different tools for monitoring and profiling, we saw that the shared library (./src/floatbin.c) that looks for binary float numbers in files was allocating and not freeing too much memory.
+1. After using different tools for monitoring and profiling, we saw that the shared library (./src/floatbin.c) that looks for binary float numbers in files was allocating and not freeing too much memory.
 2. After checking the flamegraphs from heaptrack and valgrind info we still couldn't find the leak.

 >